 AUA opened as a graduate school with three Master’s programs and undergraduate programs were introduced in 2013.
-Today, AUA has nine Master’s degree programs and four Bachelor’s degree programs.
+Today, AUA has 11 Master’s degree programs and 8 Bachelor’s degrees.
 The first cohort from the Master’s programs graduated in 1993 and the first cohort from the Bachelor's programs graduated in 2017.
 The interaction between faculty members and students is based on intellectual openness and students are encouraged to chart, critically and creatively, their individual paths of understanding and to pursue diversity in knowledge.

 Parallel to its academic programs, AUA has established the Engineering Research Center, the Turpanjian Center for Policy Analysis, the Acopian Center for the Environment, the Center for Health Services Research and Development, the Center for Research in Applied Linguistics, the Center for Business Research and Development, the Legal Resource Center, and the Entrepreneurship and Product Innovation Center in order to promote research and innovation in conjunction with its teaching programs.

-As a public service to the community, AUA promotes business development in rural areas of Armenia through the Turpanjian Rural Development Program and, in support of lifelong learning, AUA Extension offers preparatory and professional courses in Yerevan and throughout Armenia with facilities in Dilijan, Gyumri, Vanadzor, Yeghegnadzor and Stepanakert.
+As a public service to the community, AUA promotes business development in rural areas of Armenia through the Turpanjian Rural Development Program and, in support of lifelong learning, AUA Open Education offers preparatory and professional courses in Yerevan and throughout Armenia with facilities in Dilijan, Gyumri, Vanadzor, Yeghegnadzor, Goris, Kapan and Stepanakert.